 Squandering time is like pouring precious water out of a bottle when you’re parched in a desert.

-Make the most of the gift of the present – more article to support you on your wellness journey.
+Make the most of the gift of the present.
+Below are more articles to support you on your wellness journey.

 How To Become More Self-Aware